calnix/DualVeTokenSystem/documents/Contract Explanations/Overall_Design.md

 # Address Book and ACL

-- there will only 1 single deployment of addressbook
+- there will only 1 single deployment of AddressBook.sol
 - AccessControlLayer can be redeployed if needed, as its address on AddressBook updated

 ## AddressBook will track all contract addresses in our ecosystem/protocol.